DavidLBoyd1986/aws-eks-deployment/README.md

-<h1>Private Cluster - Private API Endpoint</h1>
+<h1>Private Cluster - Fully Private Cluster</h1>

-This branch deploys a Cluster with a private API endpoint.
-However, the AWS-LB Controller will still create a Load Balancer that is open to any IP.
-The created Load Balancer can restrict traffic by simply updating the Security Group attached to it.
-Currently it only allows traffic to the port configured in the Kubernetes Service, so update that rule to restrict the source IPs.
+This branch deploys an actual Private Cluster.
+The Cluster only exists in Private Subnets with no traffic able to enter or leave the subnets; There are NO Public Subnets in the VPC.

+All required Private Cluster traffic occurs in the VPC, and uses Interface Endpoints to communicate with AWS Services.

+All outside traffic occurs from connecting VPCs using Transit Gateways.

+The AWS-LB Controller will still create a Load Balancer, but it will only accept traffic from inside the VPC, as no outside traffic will be able to reach the created Load Balancer.

 <h2>Differences in this branch:</h2>